The Engagement Style Guide

 Styling Your Session

 Want your engagement images to look more editorial?
 Bring a little extra something with you!
 A classic car, a custom made bridal bouquet for you to hold or fresh greenery, hats, or a neutral colored blanket.
 These are all fun ways to bring a little extra romance to your session.

 Whether it’s larger items like classic cars, or smaller ones like blankets or hats, even incorporating just one extra styled item, could be a fun way to make your session more unique.

 Have you thought about rocking a sequined gown, tulle skirt or a long flowing gown but just never had an occasion for it?
 This is your chance to do it up!
 Remember: There is no such thing as “too dressed up” when it comes to your engagement session, so don’t be afraid to have some fun!
-If you don’t want to add a new permanent piece to your collection, check out Rent the Runway because you don’t have to spend a lot to feel like a million bucks.
-Plus, you can send the outfits back when the session is over.
-Other brides love having a great excuse to bring a new permanent piece (or two!) into their closet!
-As for my Indigenous clients, I absolutely adore traditional outfits and moccasins!!!
+I love outfits from Banana Republic, J.Crew and White House Black Market.
+They have great sales and have shops at Phoenix Premium Outlets in Chandler.
+Brides love having a great excuse to bring a new permanent piece (or two!) into their closet!

 Dresses and skirts tend to look most stunning on camera because they really flatter the female body — which is probably why the red carpet is always full of so many dresses and not very many pantsuits!
 I recommend avoiding pants and shorts for your session, and saying yes to a dress or two!